 Venezuela, the Neocons Are Back! : Neocons are the liberal internationalists who imposed U.S. ideals where they saw such ideals lacking.
 They are the remnants of the Cold War, and the architects of the Iraq invasion.
 They are back and have set their sights on Venezuela.
 Read More.

 Bay Area IPOs Coming to Raise Your Rent: The San Francisco Bay Area is a poster child for unaffordability.
-The Silicon Valley business cluster is expected to increase that challenge even further when a coming rash of IPOs infuse cash into the pockets of tech workers.
+The Silicon Valley business cluster is expected to increase that challenge further with a coming rash of IPOs.
 Read More.

 Why Wage Earners Live on Debt: Near zero interest rates and an abundance of fiat money have rendered U.S. wage earners redundant.
 Companies no longer depend on their workers for wealth creation.
 Read More